mcatorbenson/mcatorbenson.github.io/about/index.md

 # About (others)
 To be expanded soon (hopefully).

-Although I am not accepting graduate students for fall 2026, I hope to invite applications for 2027 and welcome undergraduate students that are interested in tree rings on a rolling basis.
+Although I am not accepting graduate students for fall 2026, I hope to invite applications in 2027 and I welcome undergraduate students that are interested in tree rings on a rolling basis.

 <div class="full-width-break">
   <img src="../assets/images/break1.png" alt="">